mgfeller/countdown-timer-v2/README.md

 # Countdown Timer v2

+> **Note**: This project was implemented primarily using AI assistance (Cursor) for rapid development and feature implementation.

 A modern, responsive countdown timer application that can be deployed as a static application.
 Built with Next.js 15, TypeScript, and Tailwind CSS, featuring a state machine architecture for precise timer control.

 ## 🚀 Features